Antithrombotic Therapy After Acute Coronary Syndrome or PCI in Atrial Fibrillation - AUGUSTUS

 - ICH for aspirin vs. placebo: 0.4% vs. 0.4%, p > 0.05

-Among patients with atrial fibrillation with recent ACS or PCI, adding apixaban to a P2Y12 inhibitor resulted in lower bleeding compared with VKA with a lower rate of death or rehospitalization, driven by a lower rate of rehospitalization.
+Among patients with atrial fibrillation with recent ACS (treated medically or with PCI) or PCI, adding apixaban to a P2Y12 inhibitor resulted in lower bleeding compared with VKA with a lower rate of death or rehospitalization, driven by a lower rate of rehospitalization.
 In both arms, addition of aspirin resulted in greater bleeding without any difference in efficacy.

 In summary, several lines of evidence now suggest that it is safe to treat atrial fibrillation patients who require antiplatelet therapy with anticoagulation (warfarin studied in the WOEST trial, rivaroxaban studied in the PIONEER AF-PCI trial, dabigatran studied in the RE-DUAL PCI trial, and now apixaban in the AUGUSTUS trial) and clopidogrel monotherapy.
 In this trial, rates of bleeding were lower with apixaban compared with warfarin.